lest-xu/bucs601a5/README.md

 # X Grocery Store

-This is a simple Inventory application for a local grocery store built with React for my class CS 601 O1 Assignment 5 at Boston University.
+This is a simple Inventory application for a local grocery store built with React for my class CS 601 O1 Assignment 6 at Boston University.
 The application dynamically rendered list of products, each including its SKU, Name, and Quantity.

-Side notes: most of the styles were adapted from the previous assignment 3.
+Side notes: most of the styles were adapted from the previous assignment 3; most of the components are from the previous assignment 5.

 ## Table of Contents